 - Danny Phantom takes this to ridiculous extremes with a scene which involves dozens of people knocking each other out in succession over who gets to go on a suicide mission.

 - In the Warner Brothers short Dumb Patrol, World War One pilot "Captain Smedley" (Porky Pig) is chosen to shoot down "Baron Sam von Shamm" (Yosemite Sam).
 Bugs Bunny knocks him out.

 "Ya know, I just had to take his place.
 He's got a wife and six piglets."

-Celtic warriors have been stereotypically accused of this indiscipline as early as the Romans.
-It is a very grievious flaw for simple mathematics; the first man into battle is always outnumbered, as is the next one and so on which is why it is necessary to keep good order in a hand-to-hand fight.
+- Celtic warriors have been stereotypically accused of this indiscipline as early as the Romans.
+It is a very grievious flaw due to simple mathematics; the first man into battle is always outnumbered, as is the next one, and so on, which is why it is necessary to keep good order in a hand-to-hand fight.